 Athletes Love Isagenix

 Most athletes find that IsaLean Pro Shakes are an ideal source of fuel post-workout to help build muscle.
-Packing in a whopping 35 grams or protein, the shakes can help the body revitalise and heal sore muscles, and the whey protein is highly digestible ? more so than many other sources of protein.
+Packing in a whopping 35 grams of protein, the shakes can help the body revitalise and heal sore muscles, and the whey protein is highly digestible? more so than many other sources of protein.

-Here?s how it works: Whey?s amino acids act quickly when ingested, travelling to the muscles to begin the growth and recovery process.
-At the same time, carbohydrates in the IsaLean Pro shake helps to stimulate insulin alongside the protein.
-This helps your body store simple sugars in the form of glycogen, great for fuelling energy during a weight training session or other muscle building activity.
+Here’s how it works: Whey’s amino acids act quickly when ingested, travelling to the muscles to begin the growth and recovery process.
+At the same time, carbohydrates in the IsaLean Pro shake help to stimulate insulin alongside the protein.
+This helps your body store simple sugars in the form of glycogen, great for fuelling energy during a weight training session or other muscle-building activity.

 Bodybuilders should look to consume around 30-40 grams of protein within 30 minutes of finishing a workout.
 We created this page to show how Isagenix is perfect for Bodybuilders.

 Isagenix Can Help Athletes Meet Performance Goals

 Athletes from all over the world choose Isagenix to improve their performance, build muscle and increase their energy.
 Here is a list of just a few Australian sports and fitness professionals that have used Isagenix to stay healthy and fit:

 - Brent Livermore: He has played over 300 matches for the Australian hockey team, and has scored 30 international goals.
 He plays for the NSW Waratahs in the Australian Hockey League.
 Brent has played hockey in Australia since 1997.
 He has played at 2 Olympic Games.

 - Alan Chesney: A New Zealand field hockey player, he won a gold medal at the 1976 Summer Olympics in Montreal.
 This team is the only NZ Men’s Hockey team to win Gold in at the Olympic games.